DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 ### DIY Exercise 🔦
 - **Task**:
   Write a short Java program that includes comments explaining why errors (such as `OutOfMemoryError`) are generally not caught by try-catch blocks.
-Optionally, simulate an error by writing a comment that explains what would happen if you tried to catch such an error.
+Optionally, simulate an error by writing a comment to throw an error, but do not actually throw it.
 - **Hint**: Focus on writing clear code comments that explain the severity of errors compared to exceptions.

 <details>